rock-core/rock-and-syskit/source/index.html.md

 you to build a _manageable_ system.
 The documentation does not assume any prior knowledge about Rock, but does assume that you have more than basic knowledge on general software development practices.
-The tools being implemented in Ruby and C++, it's best to know about these languages.
+The tools being implemented in Ruby and C++, it is best to know about these languages.
 However, documentation on the basics and principles of a Rock-Syskit system can be followed with basic programming knowledge.